TurbulentRice/2016_election_finance/README.md

 Datasets have been cleaned of irrelevant rows and empty/duplicate columns:
 - Contribution refunds (disbursement_type: 22R, 22Y, 22Z) have been excluded, as they aren't counted as "expenses" for our purposes.
-- Columns with obvious empty, duplicate or extraneous data have beend dropped.
+- Columns with obvious empty, duplicate or extraneous data have been dropped.

 Dropped columns are:
 ['payee_prefix', 'payee_suffix', 'payee_employer',